53845714nF/OWON_B35T/protocol.md

 | 3      |   m (milli )   |
 | 5      |    k (kilo)    |
 | 6      |    M (mega)    |

+## Second 2 Bytes
+The second two bytes represent the function of the multimeter.

 | Number | Value of measure |
 | :----- | :--------------: |